XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 In this window you will find the name of the selected Multi already entered in the first line.
 Tapping on the second line opens a list contenting the 128 fields of the Life Mode.
 The already occupied fields are shown in color, the unoccupied ones appear in grey.
 In this example you select the actual unoccupied 112 field by tapping on it.

-Tapping on the second line opens a color palette in which you tap on the desired color of the new entry.
+Tapping on the third line opens a color palette in which you tap on the desired color of the new entry.
 In this case you select a purple red.

 The selected color is not shown in this pop up window, but it will be adopted on the Life Mode page.
 Confirm by tapping on 'Save'.